Laura Ford A King’s Appetite

 Laura Ford In Conversation with Dr Alexandra Loske, introduced by HOUSE Biennial Curator, Celia Davies, 30 September, 11.30.
 Book tickets HERE.

-Laura Ford In Conversation with HOUSE Biennial Curator Celia Davies, 26 October, 17.30.
-Booking available soon.
+Laura Ford In Conversation with HOUSE Biennial Curator Celia Davies, followed by screening of Barry Lyndon, as selected by Ford in her curated film programme, 26 October, 17.30.
+Book tickets HERE.

 Brighton Museum & Art Gallery is one of Britain’s oldest public museums.
 Located in the Royal Pavilion Estate at the heart of the city’s cultural quarter, its collections showcase arts and crafts from across the world and history from Ancient Egypt to modern Brighton. brightonmuseums.org.uk